Native American Wisdom, Philsophy,

 strength and wisdom.

-Let Me Walk In Beauty, and make my
+Let Me Walk In Beauty, and make my eyes

 ever behold the red and purple sunset.

-Make My Hands Respect the things
+Make My Hands Respect the things you have

 made and my ears sharp to hear your voice.

-Make Me Wise so that I may understand
+Make Me Wise so that I may understand the

 things you have taught my people.

-Let Me Learn the lessons you have
+Let Me Learn the lessons you have hidden

 in every leaf and rock.

-I Seek Strength, not to be greater
+I Seek Strength, not to be greater than my

 brother, but to fight my greatest